-Toxicants originating from offshore mining discharges find their way from the sediment and water phase into various organisms (Figure 5.8.3).
-Mussels have been found to be contaminated with oil up to 6 km from an oil platform (Anon.; 1988a; Van Het Groenewoud, 1991; De Jong et al., 1991).
+Toxicants in the sediment and water phase, originating from offshore mining discharges, have been found in various organisms (Figure 5.8.3).
+Mussels have been contaminated with oil up to 6 km from an oil platform (PARCOM, 1988; van het Groenewoud, 1991; de Jong et al., 1991).